Bernardo-MG/cookiecutter-python-library/README.rst

-While it mostly follows my personal tastes, it offers a series of good practices which include deployment files, testing, and the use of  various free services, such as Github, Travis and Pypi.
+While it mostly follows my personal tastes, it offers a series of good practices which include deployment files, testing, and the use of  various free services, such as Github and Pypi.

 .. image:: https://img.shields.io/badge/docs-release-blue.svg
     :target: http://docs.bernardomg.com/cookiecutter-python-library